hwpengTristin/TPDF/README.md

 ## Experiments Results

-Transformation of video from exocentric to egocentric viewpoints using various methods on the Assembly101 dataset.
-Upper part: method with target-view cues.
-Bottom part: method without target-view cues.
+Video transformation from exocentric to egocentric viewpoints on the Assembly101 dataset.
+Top row: Methods with target-view cues.
+Bottom row: Methods without target-view cues.

 https://github.com/user-attachments/assets/337411cc-7502-4481-be4e-125e979a4a5f

-Transformation of video from exocentric to egocentric viewpoints using various methods on the Ego-Exo4D dataset.
-Upper part: method with target-view cues.
-Bottom part: method without target-view cues.
+Video transformation from exocentric to egocentric viewpoints on the Ego-Exo4D dataset.
+Top row: Methods with target-view cues.
+Bottom row: Methods without target-view cues.

 https://github.com/user-attachments/assets/4c2a4d4d-629d-4c09-8d90-48d0175d7b04

 ## Inference and Training Code

 The code is being prepared and will be open as soon as the paper is accepted.
-Please stay tuned!
+Thank you for your interest!

 ## Citation